Akash-Perla/Flipped-Voltage-Follower/README.md

 ### Project

-We have used gptk90 for our simulation.
-Please run the matlab codes present in the folder `Techplots_90` for generating the techplots.
+All the circuits were simulated using Cadence Virtuoso and we have used gptk90 for our simulation.
+To generate the techplots, please run the MATLAB codes located in the `Techplots_90` folder.

-Additionally, refer to the `FVF_Final_Report.pdf` for further details regarding implementation.
+For additional details on the implementation, refer to the `FVF_Final_Report.pdf`.
+The `Sizing_sheet.xlsx` file provides the sizes of all FETs used in the circuits.

+Please feel free to raise any issues.

 ### Contributors